dustinblackman/Championify/CONTRIBUTE.md

 - Make sure to check if a translation has been done already before writing it over again.
 - If you have an issue with someone elses translation, please use the comments section.
 - Don't add extra punctuations (such as `...`) to the end of translations if the English version doesn't have it.
+- Take a look at the screenshot links you'll find with each translation, or check out the [screenshot folder](resources/screenshots/)

 __Setup__
 - Create an account with [Transifex](https://www.transifex.com/signin/) (Or login with Github/Google/Facebook/ect)